willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 mechanisms.
 The current name I have chosen for this project is WARDEN (a backronym for Will's Adaptive Response Dynamic Enforcement eNgine).

-In addition to generating the underlying policy language itself, WARDEN will facilitate the automatic creation of the policy files themselves through strong integration with the underlying eBPF enforcement engine.
+In addition to generating the underlying policy language, WARDEN will facilitate the automatic creation of the policy files themselves through strong integration with the underlying eBPF enforcement engine.
 This would serve to maximize the transparency of the security system, hiding its details from